Zettlr/zettlr-docs/docs/en/guides/guide-zettelkasten.md

 ## Step 2: Create a Directory

 After you have set up the basic variables that Zettlr uses for its Zettelkasten functionality, it is time to create a directory.
-It is common to only have one big directory in which you can throw everything and work with this, therefore one root directory should suffice.
+It is common to only have one big directory in which you can throw everything and work with this, therefore one workspace should suffice.
 Then you'll have a huge list of all your files on every application start and can immediately begin to work.

 To add a new directory to Zettlr, hit `Cmd/Ctrl+O`, click the first toolbar button or drag the directory from Finder or Explorer onto the app.